FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/what-to-do-when-auth-system-vendor-acquired.md

 ### Talk to Your Account Manager

 It's time to talk to your account manager about your business relationship.
 Give them a call or an email and try to negotiate a long-term contract that will protect your business interests and guarantee a level of stability.
 The research into the contract you did previously?
-Now it the time to reference it.
+Now is the time to reference it.

 Don't forget to ask about migration timelines while you're at it, so you know how soon you need to be prepared and for what changes.